josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 But now that I've moved on from that job, I'm forced to consider what it actually costs to host WordPress—not just monetarily (although that is a large factor), but in terms of maintenance, overhead, and everything else that goes along with the stack.
 Headless isn't simple, after all; it's a little like having two websites to worry about instead of just one, and while there are definitive advantages to that approach, everything is also a little more complicated in that world.

-<Callout>The answer for me is: no; WordPress isn't worth it anymore in the case of my specific needs and wants.</Callout>
+<Callout>The answer for me is: no; WordPress isn't worth it anymore in the case of my specific needs and&nbsp;wants.</Callout>

 The real question at the end of that mental calculation is: does WordPress's value outweigh its cost?
 Is it worthwhile, just to have a headless back-end for a website that I don't update with any particular frequency?